sourcery-ai-experiments/QuarticSDK/docs/source/model_creation.rst

             return pd.Series(predictions)

     quartic_model = ExampleModel()
-    quartic_model.train(X_train, y_train) # Training data extracted from data loaded from Quartic Platform quartic_model.save(client=api_client, output_tag_name="Prediction Result",
+    quartic_model.train(X_train, y_train) # Training data extracted from data loaded from the Quartic AI Platform quartic_model.save(client=api_client, output_tag_name="Prediction Result",
-                       feature_tags=[1,2,3], # tags that are used in X variable say 1,2,3 target_tag = 3, # tag that specifies a relation for prediction say 3
-                       test_df = X_train
+                       feature_tags=[1,2,3], # tags that are used in the X variable or features, for example 1,2,3 target_tag = 3, # tag that specifies a relationship for prediction, for example, 3 test_df = X_train
                        )